CALSPEAKS CSU Fellowships: 2019

 The faculty members will take part in a research project with the survey instrument approved by the Institute for Social Research (ISR).
 The faculty member will participate with staff in the development of the survey questionnaire and will take lead responsibility in the analysis and preparation of a report which may be issued under the Institute's name.
 All field work will be provided by ISR.
 The faculty member may also use the data for publications of his or her own.
 Research topics selected should be of interest to policy makers of California, be relevant for responses of a cross-section or panel of Californian adults, and be appropriate for the interviewing method used by CALSPEAKS (namely, an online survey).

-Proposals should include a description of the type of project you would like to undertake, a review of the relevant literature including a bibliography, the questions you would like to include in CALSPEAKS, your plans for the analysis of the data, and a discussion of your qualifications.
+Proposals should include a description of the type of project you would like to undertake, a review of the relevant literature including a bibliography, the questions you would like to include in CALSPEAKS, and your plans for the analysis of the data.
 CALSPEAKS is only committed to including 3 (three) survey minutes for each fellowship.
-ISR estimates that this would provide for approximately 10-14 survey questions.
-Applicants should also submit their curriculum vitae.
-Proposals and CVs should be submitted electronically as a Word file to Dr. Matt Jarvis at firstname.lastname@example.org.
+ISR estimates that this would provide for approximately 8-14 survey questions.
+Proposals should be submitted electronically as attachments (Microsoft Word or .pdf) to Dr. Matt Jarvis at firstname.lastname@example.org.
+Please do not include identifying information in your proposal, but DO include contact information for all coauthors in the body of your email.

 For more information about this opportunity, please go to the Social Sciences Research and Instructional Council’s (SSRIC) website at http://www.ssric.org.
 Click on CALSPEAKS CSU Fellowship under ‘Participate.’
 You can go directly to the announcements by going to http://www.ssric.org/participate/CALSPEAKS.